 - Risky behaviors

 - Needing drugs to carry out daily responsibilities

 - Thoughts of suicide or suicidal behavior

-When deciding on the correct way to address a comorbid disorder, it can be difficult to identify which came first: the mental disorder or the addiction?
-While patients usually try to tackle these two factors separately, the professionals at our drug and alcohol treatment center in Boca Raton know that it’s imperative to address these two factors as a whole.
+When deciding on the correct way to address a comorbid disorder, it can be difficult to identify which came first: the mental disorder or the addiction.
+While patients usually try to tackle these two factors separately, the professionals at many of our Banyan rehab locations know that it’s imperative to address these two factors as a whole.

 Our Dual Diagnosis Treatment Facility in Florida

 At Banyan Treatment Centers, we offer comprehensive treatments to help our patients achieve physical and mental recovery.
 These treatments include medical detox, partial hospitalization care, therapy, and more.
 Our mental health treatment in Boca is designed to address a variety of mental disorders, including schizophrenia, anxiety, post-traumatic stress disorder (PTSD), and depression.
 In addition to our mental health care, we also offer comprehensive treatment for a variety of substance abuse disorders.